My name is Torsten Mangner. I am a software developer and quality expert.

 - use a minimum of documentation to help everyone on the team

-Since a couple of years I fell as a part of the functional programming community, but also had the chance to gain alot of experience with “classical” paradigms.
-As a polyglot developer, I look into new languages and concepts every now and than, and try to recognize and leverage their unique strengths.
+For a couple of years I feel like a part of the functional programming community, but also had the chance to gain a lot of experience with “classical” paradigms.
+As a polyglot developer, I look into new languages and concepts every now and then and try to recognize and leverage their unique strengths.

-Whenever I am in project for a longer time, I tend to found communities of practice (e.g. software craft, testing) with colleagues of mine, to encourage knowledge exchange between different teams or even companies.
-Additionally I regularly visit meet ups and conferences (both as speaker and as attendee) to see further than the end of my own nose.
+Whenever I am in a project for a longer time, I tend to establish communities of practice (e.g. software craft, testing) with colleagues of mine, to encourage knowledge exchange between different teams or even companies.
+Additionally, I regularly visit meetups and conferences (both as a speaker and an attendee) to see further than the end of my own nose.

 To be able to successfully bring our ideas of modern software development into the world, I founded a company named inoxio Quality Services GmbH together with two friends in 2007.
-Since then countless projects all over Germany utilised our know-how in the fields of development, testing and operations.
+Since then countless projects all over Germany utilized our know-how in the fields of development, testing, and operations.

 What have I done?

-For a big german eCommerce platform, my team and I built a recommendation solution with a ployglot microservice architecture.
-And as good DevOps we ran the operation ourselves.
+For a big German eCommerce platform, my team and I built a recommendation solution with a polyglot microservice architecture.
+And as good DevOps, we ran the operation ourselves.

 50+ Services, Clojure, Scala, Python, Kafka, Tensorflow, Redis, REST